Community Health Ambassadors

 We don’t just rely on our ambassadors to connect us - our practice patient group network, with over 200 members, also provides a link to the wider community and supports us to broaden our engagement

 What do community health ambassadors do?

-SInce the scheme started our ambassadors have distributed Stay Well This Winter leaflets, consultation information on Hemel Hempstead Urgent Treatment Centre and West Herts Medical Centre together with NHS 70 pledge cards to diverse networks such as healthy walking groups, dementia cafes, Christmas markets and nursery / play groups and through local radio.
-They also help to share invitations to meetings and events.
+Since the scheme started in 2018 our ambassadors have distributed ‘Stay Well This Winter’ leaflets, consultation information and invitations to events and meetings to diverse networks such as healthy walking groups, dementia cafes, Christmas markets, nursery / play groups and through local radio.

 Ambassadors also act as a way to feedback into our commissioning plans –This is a vital step to ensure that the plans and strategic decisions have listened to the people they will directly affect.